yebipo/shrinky/README.md

 * sstrip by elfkickers
 * python3

-And also, if you are going to use it:
+And optionally:

 * SDL2
 * GLEW
 * GLFW
 * Vulkan

-Quick installation of dependencies:
+#### Quick installation of dependencies

     pacman --needed -S base-devel elfkickers glew glfw sdl2 vulkan-devel

-## About
+## About Shrinky

-The script is used for the following purposes purposes:
+This application can be used for the following purposes purposes:

-- Building size-limited binaries directly from C/C++ source on systems, where compilation is supported.
+- Building size-limited binaries directly from C/C++.
 - Generating a header file to hide the complexities of size-limited linking.
 This can be also be on systems where compilation is not supported.
 The purpose of this feature is to allow developers to